 Push-ups are incredibly beneficial for your health.
-This callisthenic exercise calls all major muscle groups in your body to action; with a focus on your chest, your core, triceps, and anterior deltoids.
+This callisthenic exercise calls all major muscle groups in your body to action, focusing on your chest, your core, triceps, and anterior deltoids.

-If you are a woman, push-ups may even bring some extra benefits to your overall health.
+If you are a woman, push-ups may even bring extra benefits to your overall health.
 Here is three of them:

 Here is a list of seven types of push-ups for women.
-Although it is quite hard to rank them in order of difficulty - as that varies from person to person – it is fair to say that the first ones are slightly easier and the last ones slightly harder.
-If they start to get too easy for you, move onto the next one.
+Although it is pretty hard to rank them in order of difficulty - as that varies from person to person – it is fair to say that the first ones are slightly easier and the last ones marginally harder.
+If they start to get too easy for you, move on to the next one.

 The wall push-up is probably the best place to start if you have never done push-ups before (or if you cannot remember the last time you did them).
-Wall push-ups are a version of this exercise that takes away most of the gravity factor of other forms of push-ups, making them much easier to perform.
+Wall push-ups are a version of this exercise that takes away most of the gravity factor of other push-ups, making them much easier to perform.

-Incline push-ups are slightly more challenging compared to wall push-ups, as they focus more heavily on your triceps and core; but they are still quite doable for beginners.
+Incline push-ups are slightly more challenging than wall push-ups, as they focus more heavily on your triceps and core, but they are still quite doable for beginners.
 They are much like basic push-ups, except that they are performed by leaning on a raised surface.

-To position yourself, find a surface like a small wall or a sturdy table (the lower, the harder); lean on it by extending your arms towards it and putting your palms shoulder-width apart, and keep your body straight.
+To position yourself, find a surface like a small wall or a sturdy table (the lower, the harder); lean on it by extending your arms towards it, putting your palms shoulder-width apart, and keeping your body straight.

 Lean forward by bending your elbows until your face is about to touch the surface.
 Hold the position for 1 second.
 Inhale as you lean down and exhale as you push yourself back up.

-Also known as girl push-ups, knee push-ups are essentially basic push-ups that are made a bit easier by having your legs touch the floor as you do them.
+Knee push-ups are also known as girl push-ups.
+Knee push-ups are basic push-ups that are easier by having your legs touch the floor as you do them.
 Although they are called "knee" push-ups, you may want to refrain from putting all your weight on your knees while doing them as this may hurt them.
 Focus on your upper body.